php-fig/fig-standards/proposed/psr-1-style-guide.md

 `namespace`, `use`, and `class`
 ===============================

-> N.b.: Formal mamespaces were introduced in PHP 5.3.
+> N.b.: Formal namespaces were introduced in PHP 5.3.
 Code written for 5.2.x
 > and before must use the pseudo-namespacing convention of `Vendor_`
 > prefixes on class names.
 Code written for PHP 5.3 and after must use
 > formal namespaces.